Our values: Freedom, liberty, privacy, personal responsibility

-Our Progressive Vision: Decisions about contraception and abortion should be made by the individuals involved, not by politicians or the government.
+Our vision: Decisions about contraception and abortion should be made by the individuals involved, not by politicians or the government.
 To make these decisions responsibly, individuals need access to: (1) complete and medically accurate information; (2) birth control; (3) constitutionally protected abortion services; and (4) protection from discrimination based on a woman’s decision to take contraception, give birth, or have an abortion.

 In recent years it has become clear that the anti-abortion agenda is as hostile to birth control as it is to abortion.
 But Americans overwhelmingly support access to birth control.
 States can and should guarantee emergency contraceptives to survivors of sexual assault, require pharmacies to stock emergency contraception, prohibit health care workers from refusing to issue or fill prescriptions for contraceptives, and provide greater access to long-acting reversible contraceptives (LARCs), like IUDs and implants.

 The U.S. Constitution guarantees people the right to safe and legal abortion services without interference from politicians.
 And yet there has been an onslaught of political efforts to erase this constitutional right.
 States should protect access to clinics that provide abortion services, eliminate restrictions that violate principles of informed consent, guarantee there are no double standards that hinder abortion clinics, allow all qualified providers to perform abortions or prescribe the abortion pill, mandate equity in abortion insurance coverage, and respect everyone’ decision regarding abortion.